-Records of student disciplinary history are maintained in the Office of Community Expectations (OCE) for non-academic misconduct, and the Office of Academic Integrity (OAI) for academic misconduct for up to seven years after the most recent student conduct incident, except for records made as part of the student's academic records (i.e., notations on a transcript of suspension, expulsion, and/or revocation of admission or degree), in which case records of student disciplinary history are kept indefinitely.
+Records of student disciplinary history are maintained in the Office of Community Expectations (OCE) for non-academic misconduct, and the Office of Academic Integrity (OAI) for academic misconduct for up to seven years after the most recent student conduct incident, except for records made as part of the student's academic records (i.e., notations on a transcript of suspension, expulsion, and/or revocation of admission or degree), in which case records of provisions of the Family Educational Rights and Privacy Act (FERPA).
+For an explanation of university policy concerning student records, student disciplinary history are kept indefinitely.